aknooh/aknooh.github.io/_posts/2020-09-26-effective-code-browsing-part2.md

 By this step, the source code should be browseable on [http://localhost:8888/source/](http://localhost:8888/source/)
 ![OpenGrok Home Screen](../../assets/images/opengrok_home_screen.png)

 Now you can search for a specific symbol for function name.
-As an example: `kthreadadd`
+As an example: `kthreadd`
 ![OpenGrok Home Screen](../../assets/images/opengrok_search_function.png)

 One of the main features of `opengrok` is the clickable link to an exact line number in a source file.
 For example, [http://localhost:8888/source/xref/linux-stable/kernel/kthread.c#657](http://localhost:8888/source/xref/linux-stable/kernel/kthread.c#657).
 This comes in handy when referencing specific line of code over email.
 Also, because of the nature of `opengrok`,